chrisdjscott/RemoteJobManager/docs/one_time_setup.rst

 This guide has been tested with NeSI as the remote.

-A Globus account is required: https://app.globus.org/
+A Globus account is required: https://app.globus.org/ (you can usually use your institutional account to authenticate, e.g. University of Auckland).

 Remote machine
 --------------